Benzodiazepine dependence: Treatment

 Benzodiazepines are regarded as a highly addictive drug class.
 A psychological and physical dependence can develop in as short as a few weeks but may take years to develop in other individuals.
 Patients wanting to withdraw from benzodiazepines typically receive little advice or support, and such withdrawal should be by small increments over a period of months.

-Benzodiazepines are usually prescribed only short-term, as there is little justification for their prescribing long-term.
-Some doctors however, disagree and believe long-term use beyond 4 weeks is sometimes justified, although there is little data to support this viewpoint.
-Such viewpoints are a minority in the medical literature.
+Benzodiazepines are usually prescribed only short-term for the treatment of psychiatric disorders, some medical guidelines posit that there is little evidence to justify long term treatment.
+However, substantial evidence of benzodiazepine efficacy for long term anxiety treatment exists, including randomized controlled trials lasting several months and observational trials running for years which demonstrate persistent anxiolytic effects.

+Long-term benzodiazepine usage is indicated as an adjunct treatment for some seizure disorders.
+One such example is clobazam, a 1,5-benzodiazepine approved by the FDA in 2013 for the treatment of seizures associated with Lennox-Gastaut syndrome (LGS) in individuals two years or older.

 There is no evidence that "drug holidays" or periods of abstinence reduced the risk of dependence; there is evidence from animal studies that such an approach does not prevent dependence from happening.
 Use of short-acting benzodiazepines is associated with interdose withdrawal symptoms.
 Kindling has clinical relevance with regard to benzodiazepines; for example, there is an increasing shift to use of benzodiazepines with a shorter half-life and intermittent use, which can result in interdose withdrawal and rebound effects.